rjkroege/kopialauncher/README.md

 Stick this in `~/Library/LaunchAgents/com.zerowidth.launched.gounodkopia.plist` after replacing `YOUR_GCS_CRED_JSON_FILE` and `YOUR_HOME_DIR` with appropriate personalized values.

+Note if you (e.g. I) am using the Storj Kopia backend that I ought to finish upstreaming, the credentials story is different.
+Also note that the previous GCS credential support needs to come back if you want to use GCS as a backing store.
+I should make it configurable.

 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE plist PUBLIC "-//Apple Computer//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">